bashalex/postgres-docker/README.md

 - Run `docker build -t postgres .` to build the project's container.
 It may take ages.
 - Run `docker run --name postgres postgres` to run the container.

 In a new terminal tab you can connect to the postgresql server using `docker exec -it postgres psql`.
-Don't forget to connect to the docker machine in a new tab first executing `eval $(docker-machine env hse.postgres.dev)`.
+Don't forget to connect your terminal tab to the docker machine in a new tab first executing `eval $(docker-machine env hse.postgres.dev)`.